How I Learned to Run a Successful Web Business

 WP Elevation puts the steps for growth in the right order, and gives a clear, step by step process for creating systems to handle the growth that results from following the program.
-Troy has grown the program and put together a top notch team that continue to add amazing new courses to the program.
+Troy has grown the program and put together a top-notch team that continues to add amazing new courses to the program.

 Creating My Own Network

 I have a running joke, that if I get stuck on some aspect of running a successful business, I just ask myself WWWD: What would a white guy do?
 The truth is, no one makes more money than white guys.
 They have the privilege, power, connections and entitlement to succeed on a wildly successful level, and they often do.